garrandall/popular-music-data/tracks/i-got-the-feelin---it-s-over--gregory-abbott.md

   start_date: '1987-05-02'
 ---

-Hey hey, hey... hmmm
+Hey hey, hey... hm

 Sometimes I feel you're in love with me, baby
-Other times I wonder there's no peace of mind, yeah Ooh, I'd like to know what you feel for me, sugar
+Other times I wonder there's no peace of mind, yeah Oh, I'd like to know what you feel for me, sugar
 Is it really real or is it just a lie, yeah?

 I'd like to know, baby (I'd like to know) is there a chance for us?